wrozka/production-push/README.md

 ## Pre-Push Hook

-Have you ever pushed to wrong remote by accident?
+Have you ever pushed to a wrong remote by accident?
 Confirm all production pushes.

 ## Install